-A suggested sequence for performing the tests described herein is shown in section 0 below, but the tests may be performed in any other convenient sequence.
-However, it is highly recommended that when applicable, the tests requiring open air radiation be performed only after successful completion of conductive, non-radiation tests.
+Testing in section A.2 of this document may be performed in any convenient sequence.
+However, for ELT(DT)s test A.2.10 shall be performed prior to performing any other tests in section A.2.
+It is highly recommended that when applicable, the tests requiring open air radiation be performed only after successful completion of conductive, non-radiation tests.
 The test results are to be summarized and reported as shown in ANNEX E and ANNEX F, with appropriate graphs attached as indicated.